Norwich City Q&A - with Paddy Davitt and Samuel Seaman

 - Credit: Focus Images/Focus Images Ltd

-The 23-year-old's recent long-term ankle injury has diluted some supporters' optimism with apprehension, but there is excitement around the likely arrival of a highly-rated South American talent.
+The Canaries registered victories over King's Lynn Town and Champions League Olympique Marseille in the past week, and head to Cambridge United in 34c heat tomorrow before a Scottish double-header at the weekend.

-Dean Smith's side also ramp up their pre-season preparations with another local friendly tomorrow, this time against King's Lynn.
-Norwich have beaten Dereham Town 4-0 and drew 2-2 with German side Jahn Regensburg, and will be hoping to add match fitness in North Norfolk.
+City have also been busy off the pitch, confirming the signing of Brazilian midfielder Gabriel Sara from Sao Paulo on an initial four-year deal.
+Sara isn't expected to feature during pre-season, but it's hoped he'll be the answer to Dean Smith's midfield issues next campaign.

-Our Canaries correspondents will be on hand to answer your questions on all the important news at 1pm, in our subscriber exclusive Pink Un+ Q&A.
+Our Canaries correspondents will be on hand to answer your questions on all the important news in our subscriber exclusive Pink Un+ Q&A, which kicks off at 1pm.
+Join the debate below.

 Get your free one month trial by downloading the app (which works on desktop and mobile devices) below.